yongwookkkkim/PET-project/README.md

 # PET-project
-peeling off the label from a PET
+automatically peeling off the label from a PET